PaskaPinishkes/sys-hidplus/README.md

 # Support
-The best way to get your questions answered is by asking me in Discord (Paskkkk#6441) or by asking on the gbatemp thread.
+The best way to get your questions answered is by asking on the gbatemp thread.

 # Special Thanks